 We honor Jesus when we “love our neighbor.”
 Jesus defines “neighbor” in the story of the Good Samaritan as anyone and everyone, especially those who are suffering.

-In worship on Psalm Sunday, many of us will wave palm branches to remember Jesus riding into Jerusalem, but more importantly, how will we honor him on Monday morning and every morning?
+In worship on Psalm Sunday, many of us will wave palm branches to remember Jesus riding into Jerusalem, but more importantly, how will we honor Him on Monday morning and every morning thereafter?

 Consider honoring Jesus this week.